Cook smarter

 If the menu says "pasta al forno" without further detail, it typically means a baked pasta with tomato sauce, mozzarella, and possibly meat.
 Think of it as the Italian equivalent of a casserole.

-Other Italian cooking method terms
+What are other Italian cooking method terms?

 Understanding al forno in context with other Italian method terms: